-Location 23-kilometre new railway connecting Sydney's public transport system at St Marys to the new Western Sydney International (Nancy-Bird Walton) Airport and the Western Sydney Aerotropolis at Bradfield Stations St Marys, Orchard Hills, Luddenham, Airport Business Park, Airport Terminal, Bradfield Integrated transportThe new metro rail will become the transport spine Western Sydney, connecting communities and trave the new Western Sydney International (Nancy-Bird V Airport and the growing region.
+Location 23-kilometre new railway connecting Sydney's public transport system at St Marys to the new Western Sydney International (Nancy-Bird Walton) Airport and the Western Sydney Aerotropolis at Bradfield.
+Stations St Marys, Orchard Hills, Luddenham, Airport Business Park, Airport Terminal, Bradfield.
+Integrated transport benefits The new metro rail will become the transport spine for Greater Western Sydney, connecting communities and travellers with the new Western Sydney International (Nancy-Bird Walton) Airport and the growing region.
 Precinct highlights The metro station at St Marys will be the catalyst for urban renewal.
 Vibrant new communities will be centred around Orchard Hills, Luddenham and Bradfield stations.
 Project announcement March 2018 Construction commencement 2020 Budget \$11 billion Estimated opening The target opening of this line is aligned to the start of passenger services at Western Sydney International Airport.
 Delays are expected due to industrial and supply chain impacts and the NSW Government will keep the community updated.
-Key milestones 2025-26 Progress construction of track and stationsFirst trains delivered to Sydney after manufacture
+Key milestones 2025-26 Progress construction of track and stations First trains delivered to Sydney after manufacture